 First, you will lie down in a bed, which is adjusted to exactly line up the eye to be treated with the laser.
 One of your eyes is covered to reduce distraction.

 Next, the medical staff clean your eye with a cotton swab.
 Then they put anaesthetic drops in your eye.
-These drops keep you from feeling and help keep you from blinking.
+These drops keep you from feeling pain during the LASIK procedure and help keep you from blinking.
 You may be given other medicine as well.

 After your eye has been cleaned and medicated.
 Your LASIK surgeon places a metal device in your eye called the speculum.
 The speculum keeps your eye open during surgery.
 This might feel a little uncomfortable, that's normal.